kubra-Islami/kubra-Islami/README.md

 ## 🧑‍💻 About Me

-- 👋 I’m  — a web developer passionate about responsive, high-impact websites
+* 👋 I’m — a web developer passionate about creating responsive, high-impact websites

-- 🚀 Currently diving deep into the **MERN stack** to build dynamic and scalable apps
+* 🚀 Currently focusing on **Next.js** and **React.js** for the frontend, and **Node.js with PostgreSQL** for the backend to build dynamic and scalable apps

-- 💡 I love solving problems with creative, user-focused solutions
+* 💡 I love solving problems with creative, user-focused solutions

-- 📚 Always learning and staying up-to-date with the latest in web development
+* 📚 Always learning and staying up-to-date with the latest in web development

-- 🤝 Open to collaborations, new opportunities, and connecting with like-minded devs
+* 🤝 Open to collaborations, new opportunities, and connecting with like-minded devs

 ---